brubakerconnor/fbam/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13397030.svg)](https://doi.org/10.5281/zenodo.13397030)

-This package implements the evolutionary algorithm and grid search routine for simultaneous subpopulation segmentation and frequency band estimation of multiple stationary time series.
+This package implements the FBAM method for the simultaneous subpopulation and frequency band estimation of multiple stationary time series.

 The package can be installed using